pv264/Interview/dec12-interview.md

 A multi-branch pipeline is a CI/CD pipeline that automatically detects all branches in a repository and creates a separate pipeline for each branch, allowing independent build, test, and deployment workflows.”
 ## 11. How can you save the cost on AWS RDS Instances for non production environment?
 To save cost on RDS in non-production environments, I use smaller burstable instances, disable Multi-AZ, reduce backup retention, and delete unused snapshots.
 The biggest cost saving comes from stopping the RDS instance when it’s not in use and scheduling start/stop using automation.
 Where applicable, I also use Graviton instances or Aurora Serverless to further reduce cost.”
+## 12. How will you increase disk space on linux server
+First, I check disk usage using df -h and lsblk.
+Then I increase the disk size at the cloud or VM level, such as modifying the EBS volume in AWS.
+Once Linux detects the new size, I extend the partition using growpart.
+After that, I resize the filesystem using xfs_growfs for XFS or resize2fs for ext4.
+If LVM is used, I extend the volume group and logical volume using vgextend and lvextend, followed by filesystem resize.”

+## 13. How will you troubleshoot slow performance linux server
+“To troubleshoot slow performance on a Linux server, I start by checking CPU and load average using uptime and top.
+Then I analyze memory usage with free -h and vmstat to detect swapping.
+I check disk I/O using iostat and iotop, as disk wait is a common cause of slowness.
+I identify resource-intensive processes using ps aux, verify disk space with df -h, and finally check network latency and system logs using ss, ping, and journalctl.
+This systematic approach helps me quickly identify the bottleneck.”

+## 14. How will you troubleshoot crashloop, Image pull back off issue in kubernetes
+CrashLoopBackOff means the container starts, crashes, and Kubernetes keeps restarting it.
+<b> kubectl describe pod <pod-name> -n <namespace> </b
+Check:
+Events section
+Exit code
+Reason for failure
+<b>kubectl logs <pod-name> -n <namespace> </b>
+Common issues found in logs:

+App crash / unhandled exception
+Port binding error
+Missing environment variables
+DB connection failure
+For ImagePullBackOff, I check pod events, validate image names and tags, confirm registry access, imagePullSecrets, and network connectivity.
+In both cases, kubectl describe pod and logs are the key starting points.”

+## 15. How will you check what all files are consuming high disk space on linux server
+To check what is consuming disk space on a Linux server, I first use df -h to identify the affected filesystem.
+Then I use du -h --max-depth=1 to find the largest directories and drill down step by step.
+To identify large files, I use find with size filters and sort the output.
+I also specifically check common directories like /var/log and Docker paths.
+If available, I use ncdu for faster analysis.”

+## 16. How will you run different Jenkins slaves for different brnaches like for production and uat
+configure separate Jenkins agents for different environments like UAT and Production and assign them environment-specific labels.
+In a multi-branch pipeline, I use the branch name condition inside the Jenkinsfile to select the appropriate agent using labels.
+For example, the main branch runs on the production agent, while UAT or feature branches run on the UAT agent.
+This ensures environment isolation, security, and controlled deployments.”